Chile

 The SII’s response period is extended from 6 to 12 months, and the agreement’s validity is increased from 3 to 4 years.
 Taxpayers must submit an annual report on compliance with the agreement.

-Taxpayers are allowed to make self-adjustments to transfer pricing without the SII’s intervention if they fail to comply with the arm’s length principle.
-These adjustments may only result in an increase to the taxpayer’s taxable base, and it does not require SII authorization, and will solely affect income tax.
+Taxpayers are allowed to make self-adjustments to transfer pricing without the SII’s intervention if they fail to comply with the arm’s-length principle.
+These adjustments may only result in an increase to the taxpayer’s taxable base, do not require SII authorisation, and will solely affect income tax.

 A new provision is added to the Customs Ordinance specifying that transfer pricing adjustments or self-adjustments will not affect the values declared in import or export transactions, nor will it be necessary to modify these declared values.